Borda/pyImSegm/README.md

 ### Center detection and ellipse fitting

 In general, the input is a formatted list (CSV file) of input images and annotations.
-Another option is set `-list none` and then the list is paired with given paths to images and annotations.
+Another option is set by `-list none` and then the list is paired with given paths to images and annotations.

-**Experiment sequence is following:**
+**Experiment sequence is the following:**

-1. We can create the annotation completely manually or use following script which uses annotation of individual objects and create the zones automatically.
+1. We can create the annotation completely manually or use the following script which uses annotation of individual objects and create the zones automatically.
     ```bash
     python experiments_ovary_centres/run_create_annotation.py
     ```
-1. With zone annotation, we train a classifier for center candidate prediction.
-The annotation can be a CSV file with annotated centers as points, and the zone of positive examples is set uniformly as the circular neighborhood around these points.
+1. With zone annotation, we train a classifier for centre candidate prediction.
+The annotation can be a CSV file with annotated centres as points, and the zone of positive examples is set uniformly as the circular neighbourhood around these points.
 Another way (preferable) is to use an annotated image with marked zones for positive, negative and neutral examples.
     ```bash
     python experiments_ovary_centres/run_center_candidate_training.py -list none \
         -segs "./data_images/drosophila_ovary_slice/segm/*.png" \